ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/SkystarsH7HD-bdshot/README.md

 ## RC Input

-RC input is configured on the R6 (UART6_RX) pin.
+RC input is configured on the R1 (UART1_RX) pin in the DJI connector or via the R1/T1 (UART1) pads.
 It supports all serial RC protocols.
-For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup
+For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL1 with half-duplex and connect to T1 or use R1 with pin-swap.
+You also need to set inversion enabled if using FPort.
-SERIAL6 as an RC input serial port, with half-duplex, pin-swap and inversion enabled.

 ## OSD Support